Few know the dangers of perfume, but once you learn about them, you may never be a fan of fragrance again!

 By Chere Di Boscio

-Doctors claim MCS isn’t a real syndrome; sufferers insist it is.
-There certainly must be some truth to their claims—after all, we all have an ‘enemy’ scent that makes us feel nauseous, and many people do complain of headaches after spending too long at the perfume counter in department stores.
+However, some doctors claim MCS isn’t a real syndrome.
+Of course, sufferers insist it is.
+There certainly must be some truth to these claims.
+After all, each one of us probably has an ‘enemy’ scent that makes us feel a bit nauseous (mine is ‘Angel’ by Thierry Mugler).
+Many people do complain of headaches after spending too long at the perfume counter in department stores.

 Danger in the Bottle?

 The truth is, it’s very difficult to know what exactly is in not only perfumes, but any product with a scent.
 That’s because the complex formulae for perfume ingredients don’t have to be listed on the label by law (they’re thought to be a ‘trade secret).
 Instead, such ingredients are just simply noted as ‘fragrance’ or ‘parfum’, even though dozens of dangerous chemicals may comprise this single ingredient.

 However, perfume ingredients can be so toxic that in America, the National Academy of Sciences targeted perfumes as one type of neurotoxin (or, chemicals that cause brain damage) that should be tested for their impact on human health.
 The Academy claims that as much as 95 percent of chemicals used in scent are petroleum-derived chemicals capable of causing cancer and damage to the nervous system.

 The worst chemicals, they assert, are parabens, synthetic musks and phthalates.
 All of these man-made chemicals are thought to be responsible for male reproductive damage, cancer, hormone disruptions, and even birth defects.
 And guess what?
 They’re predominant in many commercial brands of perfume and body sprays.